Running NCL under MacOSXThis document contains helpful notes on installing running NCL on MacOSX systems.

 then it is likely because you have an older version of the gcc/gfortran compilers on your system than what NCL was compiled with.

 You can determine what version of gcc your NCL was compiled with by the name of the precompiled NCL binary file that you downloaded.
-For example, in the file "ncl_ncarg-6.2.0.MacOS_10.9_64bit_gcc481.tar.gz", the compiler version is 4.8.1.
+For example, in the file "ncl_ncarg-6.4.0.MacOS_10.12_64bit_gnu530.tar.gz", the GNU compiler version is 5.3.0.

 To see what default version of gcc you have on your own system, type "gcc --version" on the UNIX command line.
 You may have other versions of gcc installed on your system, so look for these first, or check with your system administrator.
 They might be in directories like "/usr/local/bin" or "/opt/local/bin".

-The final step that you might need is to set the environment variable "DYLD_FALLBACK_LIBRARY_PATH" in one of your .* files, (like ".tcshrc", or ".profile", or ".bashrc"):
+The final step that you might need, especially if you used Homebrew or MacPorts to install gcc/gfortran, is to set the environment variable "DYLD_FALLBACK_LIBRARY_PATH" in one of your .* files, (like ".tcshrc", or ".profile", or ".bashrc").
+HOWEVER, this is generally NOT recommended.
+Only do this as a last resort.
+Some examples:

 setenv DYLD_FALLBACK_LIBRARY_PATH /opt/local/lib/gcc48 or export DYLD_FALLBACK_LIBRARY_PATH=/opt/local/lib/gcc48